KonstantinaAndronikou/NLP_Technology-/README.md

-# NLP Technology - Challening SRL Models
+# NLP Technology - Challenging SRL Models

 The project was carried out by Konstantina Andronikou during the "NLP Technology" course taught by Antske Fokkens and Pia Sommerauer.